Real or not? The Dodgers lost -- no, really -- and the Pirates revive their season

 — Mariners (@Mariners) July 21, 2017

 Dyson, if you haven’t noticed, is fast.
 According to the new sprint speed metric from Statcast, Dyson is tied for 16th in the majors by covering an average of 29 feet per second in “max effort” situations.
-That may strike you as surprisingly low.
-If so, you may also be surprised who Dyson is tied with: Cubs rookie Ian Happ.
+That might strike you as surprisingly low.
+If so, you might also be surprised by whom Dyson is tied with: Cubs rookie Ian Happ.

 Trouble brewing